 In my efforts to explore the history of The Met, the intentions of The Met, and also to honor what was realized in actuality, I decided to program an afternoon of music and poetry that highlights what I love about Harlem’s rich history.
 The program begins with a celebration of Harlem during its Renaissance.

-The notated material in music and literature of that time are what inspire me the most.
-Until that point, so few Black voices had recorded and documented their own experiences; documentation was more often done through the lens of a white person’s perception.
-Countless Harlem-based artists have been celebrated across the globe since the 1920-30s period—why have I decided to focus on Langston Hughes?
+The notated material in music and literature of that time is something for which I’m so grateful.
+Until that point, so few Black voices had recorded, transcribed, or documented their own experiences; the opportunity to document was reserved for the privileged few, and often done through the lens of a white person’s perception.
+Since the 1920-30s period, increasingly more Harlem-based artists have been celebrated across the globe—so why have I decided to focus on Langston Hughes?

 Although much of Hughes’ work was culturally focused, many of the readings and musical settings on this program have to do with the celebrations, perceptions, losses, struggles, and wonder of the human experience, and in particular, the unique New York experience.